harebit/STM32CubeMX_and_uGUI_with_TouchScreen/doc/description.md

 ### Description
-I presume you have an IDE, in this example I use SW4STM32 (Eclipse), STM32CubeMX and µGui.
+I presume you have an IDE, in this example I use SW4STM32 (Eclipse), STM32CubeMX and µGUI.

-You can download all from STMicroelectronics and µgui from [here](http://embeddedlightning.com/ugui/).
+You can download all from STMicroelectronics and µGUI from [here](http://embeddedlightning.com/ugui/).

 If you prepare eclipse, **don't** use this letter "**µ**" this will make problems, use instead of "**u**".